-Numbers with this prefix were first introduced in 2000.While 5126864244 was originally issued by the company above in the location mentioned, the owner of the phone number (512) 686-4244 may have transferred it through a process called porting.
+Numbers with this prefix were first introduced in 2000.While 5126864244 was originally issued with the info above, the owner of the phone number (512) 686-4244 may have transferred it through a process called porting.

 Caller name: Scammer Update

 Calls from the following area codes and numbers have all been reported to be scammers.
 These scammers use phony number and names to attempt to get potential victims to send in money on fake loans that appear to be from legitimate sources.